 Canon 1D X versus Canon 6D Mark II

 The Canon EOS-1D X and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in October 2011 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The 1DX has a resolution of 17.9 megapixel, whereas the 6D Mark II provides 26 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X and the Canon 6D Mark II.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX – represents the basis or 100 percent across all the size and weight measures).